Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 2. It’s clean, the staff is polite, and the steam rooms are in good working order.
 For the southwest, it’s one of the decent options where you won’t be embarrassed to invite friends.

 3. We booked the small room for two.
-The Finnish sauna heats up quickly, the plunge pool is cold.
+The Finnish sauna heats up quickly, and the plunge pool is cold.
 We spent three hours there without any issues.

-Several options tailored to specific requests:
+Several options for a specific request:

-Historic atmosphere and authentic Russian steam: Sandunovsky Baths.
+• Historic atmosphere and authentic Russian steam: Sandunovsky Baths.

-Just a quick steam, affordable: Lefortovo (from 280 ₽), Izmailovo (from 350 ₽), Rzhevskoye, Krasnopresnenskoye.
+• Just a quick steam, affordable: Lefortovo (from 280 ₽), Izmailovo (from 350 ₽), Rzhev, Krasnopresnensky.

-Pool and spa: Paveletsky Bani or Moreon.
+• Pool and spa: Paveletsky Baths or Moreon.

-What to bring to the bathhouse
+What to bring

-Standard kit: a hat for the steam room, a large towel or sheet, rubber slippers, a bath broom (birch, oak, or fir), a loofah and scrub, honey for rubbing, water or kvass between sessions, a change of clothes.
+Standard kit: a hat for the steam room, a large towel or sheet, rubber slippers, a bath broom (birch, oak, or fir), a washcloth and scrub, honey for rubbing, water or kvass between sessions, a change of clothes.

 Frequently Asked Questions

-Lefortovo Baths—from 280 rubles, Izmailovo and Rzhev Baths—from 350 rubles, Krasnopresnensky Baths—from 350 rubles.
+Lefortovo Baths — from 280 rubles, Izmailovo and Rzhev Baths — from 350 rubles, Krasnopresnensky Baths — from 350 rubles.
 All four feature authentic Russian steam rooms.

-Do you need to book a bathhouse in advance?
+Do you need to book in advance?

-What is a sauna ritual?
+What is a bath ritual?

 Can children go to the bathhouse?

 Children under 12 are usually not allowed in public city bathhouses.
 In private bathhouses, it is allowed; please check when booking.
-At Knyazhe, a family-friendly option is available in the common area.

 Conclusion